Stop Condensation In Your Log Cabin With Expert Advice. Keep Your Cabin Dry

 How to Keep Your Workshop Condensation-Free: Proven Tips

-You can also aid ventilation with a fan situated at the top of the building wall.
-When operating this will expel the warmer air and will draw in fresher drier air.
-However, with this option, you do need some form of power to make it work.
-Although this can be a little more problematic it does give you more control over the air inside your shed, so worth considering.
+You can also aid ventilation with a fan at the top of the building wall.
+When operating, this will expel the warmer air and draw in fresher, drier air.
+However, this option requires some form of power to work.

 Say No to Dampness: Effective Measures to Eliminate Condensation in Summer Houses